rrsdb/rrsdb.github.io/pages/partitions.md

 Overpartitions were formally introduced by Corteel and Lovejoy (2004), and have since accumulated a vast literature.
 There are many results related to partitions that have natural analogs in overpartitions.
-As with partitions, the generating function for the number of overpartitions $\overline{p}(n)$ is the reciprocal of a [Ramanujan theta function](../q-series.html#theta_functions), specifically,
+As with partitions, the generating function for the number of overpartitions $\overline{p}(n)$ of $n$ is the reciprocal of a [Ramanujan theta function](../q-series.html#theta_functions), specifically,

 $$ \sum_{n=0}^\infty \overline{p}(n) q^n = \frac{(-q;q)_\infty}{(q;q)_\infty} = \frac{1}{\varphi(-q)}. $$